We are proud to announce the top 10 shortlisted individuals for the Law (The Lynne Freeman Award) category, sponsored by Reed Smith

 We would also like to take this opportunity to thank our judges for their time and to wish all nominees the very best of luck in the next round of judging.

-We are proud to announce the top 10 shortlist for the Law (The Lynne Freeman Award) category, sponsored by Reed Smith
+We are proud to announce the top ten shortlist for the Law category (The Lynne Freeman Award), sponsored by Reed Smith

 Judging will now begin to identify the final five winners for each category.
-Winners will be notified by 6 June 2016 and invited to celebrate at the winners party sponsored by Barclays on 30 June 2016.
+Winners will be notified by 19 June 2017 and invited to celebrate at the winners party sponsored by The Times and The Sunday Times on 12 July 2017.

 Should you wish to cast a public vote of support for any of the individuals below, please vote on the right hand side of this page.